Ashwin-973/let-us-cook/README.md

-HTML only project
-uses pure Semantic HTML
+HTML only projec that uses pure Semantic HTML